projector22/up/README.md

 # up

-Perform an update on various linuxy systems and tools
+Perform an update on various linuxy systems and tools.

 ## Update Types Available